trampgeek/moodle-qtype_coderunner/Readme.md

 If the author wishes to supply a sample answer to a multilanguage question, they must write it in the default language, if specified, or the first of the allowed languages otherwise.

+## The 'qtype_coderunner_run_in_sandbox' web service

+Note: This feature is experimental and may change in the future.

+CodeRunner provides an Ajax-accessible web service that allows JavaScript code to directly run jobs on the (or 'a') CodeRunner sandbox (usually a Jobe server).
+This service is used by the *ace_inline_code* Moodle filter plugin in order to display syntax-coloured editable code with a 'Try it!' button in any Moodle content page.

 ## Administrator scripts